okta/okta.github.io/_source/_posts/2017-12-04-spring-boot-2-with-angular-2-and-okta.md

 Car(id=9, name=Yugo GV)
 ```

-Add a `CarController` that returns a list of cool cars to display in the Angular client.
+Add a `CoolCarController` class (in `src/main/java/com/okta/developer/demo/CoolCarController.java`) that returns a list of cool cars to display in the Angular client.

 ```java
 package com.okta.developer.demo;